aldeacomputer/aldea-js/example1/README.md

 This is a quick and dirty example showing how to use the compiler.

-This module bundles with its own low-fi VM - more as an example for Miguels VM to follow re naming conventions etc.
+This module bundles with its own low-fi Vm - more as an example for Miguels Vm to follow re naming conventions etc.

 ## Usage